aws/aws-msk-iam-auth/README.md

 Hex(SHA256Hash(""))
 ```
 where
-* `Hex` is a function to do Lowercase base 16 encoding.
+* `Hex` is a function to do lowercase base 16 encoding.
 * `SHA256Hash` is a Secure Hash Algorithm (SHA) cryptographic hash function.

 ### String To Sign